fleek-network/fleek-network-docs/references/Docker/invalid-cross-device-link-os-error-18.md

 WantedBy=multi-user.target
 ```

+Save the file before proceeding

+### Restart daemon

-Save the file before proceeding to restart the daemon as follows:
+To restart the daemon as follows:

 ```sh
 sudo systemctl daemon-reload